fskelly/Solis-Modbus-Auto-Charging-using-Solax/README.md

 * Charge Current (Input Number) - You can manually control this, but it is set automatically by Battery Config section below.
 It directly controls the rate at which your batteries will charge.

+* Offpeak Window (Input Number) - A key input which sets the length of your cheap offpeak period.
+This affects the charge time and charge current in particular, and should be set to match your Tariff: 3 hours on Flux, 7 hours on Eco7 etc.

 -----
 ### Auto Charge Status